Category: Horticulture & Related Fields

-Provisions: Provides one annual research grant of up to $4500, regarded as compensation for work at a botanical garden by the student, who jointly serves the program of the Center for Plant Conservation and his/her curricular studies.
+Provisions: Provides one annual research grant of up to $4500, as study at a botanical garden by the student, who jointly serves the program of the Center for Plant Conservation and his/her curricular studies.

 Eligibility: Open to graduate students in biology, horticulture, or a related field.
 Preference is given to students whose projects focus on the endangered flora of the Carolinas and southeastern United States.

 To Apply: See Catherine H. Beattie Fellowship application guidelines.
 Completed applications must be received at the Center for Plant Conservation in St. Louis, MO, by December 15 preceding the period of study.
 PLEASE NOTE: ONLY ONE GCA SCHOLARSHIP, FELLOWSHIP OR AWARD MAY BE APPLIED FOR ANNUALLY.

 Selection: Selection is by the Science Advisory Council of the Center for Plant Conservation and is approved by the GCA Scholarship Committee.